PuffinKwadraat/MultiCube-Public/Other Files/Bot Names.md

 ---

 ** Corvus is a special bot.
-Instead of a Windows pc that's hosting the bots, Corvus is kept alive by a Raspberry Pi 4.
+Instead of a Windows PC that's hosting the bots, Corvus is hosted by a Raspberry Pi 4.
 This is a Linux computer.
 The architecture of Windows and Linux are completely different.
 That's why Corvus is a special guest.
 It's still WIP, but someday it will be as complex as Ciconia.

-*** Luscinia doesn't do anything, except the `awake` command.

 ---